madnight/blog/source/_drafts/hetzner-aws.md

 In addition to cloud VMs, Hetzner also offers dedicated servers.
 These provide substantially more compute at a lower per-vCPU cost but demand a much higher level of self-management and therefore more staff, as they lack even basic functionality such as snapshotting, backups, automatic provisioning through a CLI, or Kubernetes plugins.

-We assume a baseline of **$100k for one DevOps/Cloud Engineer per year**.
+We assume a baseline of **$100k for one DevOps/Cloud Engineer per year**[^5].
 This number can vary greatly across different countries.
 It's possible to adjust the given numbers and do a recalculation with the interactive TCO calculator.

 ![](/images/tco.png)